 The composition of the Board of Directors is consistent with regulatory requirements and responsive to the evolution of the company's business activities.
-The Board of Directors, following Central Bank consultation on its optimum composition, comprises of four group non-executive Directors (GNED) (George Jones, Sean O'Grady, Michael McGreal, Michael Fitzgerald with Mr. McGreal and Mr. Fitzgerald retiring in December 2018 with regulatory approval secured in support of the appointment of two individuals to GNED roles from January 2019), three Independent Non-Executive Directors (INED)

-(Caitriona Somers, John Smyth and Dermot Gorman with Barbara Cotter appointed in December 2018 following Mr. Gorman's retirement in December 2018) and two Executive Directors, the Chief Executive Officer (CEO), Michael Garvey and the Finance Director, Enda Devine.
-There is a clear division of responsibilities between the Chairperson and the CEO and the Board of Directors has the strength and balance to ensure that all aspects of the business are addressed.
+The Board of Directors, following Central Bank consultation on its optimum composition, comprises of four group non-executive Directors (GNED) (George Jones, Sean O'Grady, John Hogan, John Clendennen), three Independent Non-Executive Directors (INED) (Caitriona Somers, John Smyth and Barbara Cotter) and two Executive Directors, the Chief Executive Officer (CEO), Michael Garvey and the Finance Director, Enda Devine.
+There is a clear division of responsibilities between the Chairperson and the CEO.
+The Board of Directors has the strength and balance to ensure that all aspects of the business are addressed.
 The skills of the INEDs assist with the development of the business while the GNEDs ensure maintenance of the experience of the Membership's operations.
 The Executive Directors have a significant amount of technical, financial and insurance experience and they are tasked with delivering on the strategic objectives of the company and in doing so, oversee the day to day operations of the company.
 Each member of the Board participates in a comprehensive training and development programme to ensure continuous skills enhancement.